EusReads

 Unequal Affections by Lara S. Ormiston: This is my hands-down favourite Jane Austen fanfiction EVER.
 It takes the premise “what if Elizabeth accepted Darcy’s first proposal” and then writes a fantastic love story for the both of them.
 To me, the language and characters here stayed true to their original versions, which is why I loved this book so much.
 (Full review here)

-Pssst…I have to admit that while writing this paper, I got caught up rereading some of Ormiston’s other Austen tales because they are just so delightful!
+Pssst…I have to admit that while writing this post, I got caught up rereading some of Ormiston’s other Austen tales because they are just so delightful!

 Longburn by Jo Baker: Have you ever thought about the lives of the people who worked for the Bennets?
 I’ve to admit that I never considered them until I heard about Longburn.
 This novel contains an entirely different set of events from Pride and Prejudice, but the two storylines run parallel to one another, making this a new and interesting viewpoint to the novel.
 (Full review here – Goodreads)